“We become the books we read.” —Matthew Kelly

 - A Biblical Walk Through the Mass by Edward Sri helped me understand, appreciate, and ultimately love Mass more deeply.

 - Mere Christianity by C.S.
-Lewis and Catholicism by Fr.
-Robert Barron are two books that I think everyone should read.
+Lewis, Catholicism by Fr.
+Robert Barron, and How to Be Holy by Peter Kreeft are three books that I think everyone should read.

 - Happy are You Poor by Fr.
 Thomas Dubay, Good News about Sex and Marriage by Christopher West, and Jesus Shock by Peter Kreeft are three more books I think everyone should read to understand how to have a proper relationship with two of the world’s biggest driving forces (money and sex), and with the person who should be the world’s biggest driving force (Jesus).